shriyans07/DrakeProject-sg/README.md

 simulated version of purchasing items, and you can not receive any of these items.
 In each page, a header is available at the top, which allows you to navigate within the pages.
 At the bottom of each page, there is a footer that provides Drakes
 YouTube account, Spotify account, and Facebook account.
+Lastly, make sure to check out the recording of this website, which shows a sneak peak into the user interface of the website.

 Credits:
 - Google. (n.d.).
 Google Fonts.
 Google Fonts. https://fonts.google.com/